How to create a subdomain manually?

 - Click on the small down arrow next to the button + Upload in the top left.

 - Choose New Folder from the menu.
-A new folder has now been added to the folder and file overview.
+A new folder and file overview have now been added to the folder.

 - Name the folder what you want your subdomain to be called.
-In the screenshot below, for example, we named it ”blog”.
+For example, in the screenshot below, we named it ”blog.”
 This is the name that website visitors will enter and which will be displayed in the browser.

 Step 3 - Add files

-Now you can add files to this folder.
+You can now add files to this folder.
 Which files you add or upload depends on what you want to use the subdomain for.

 - Clicking on the name of the folder you just created takes you to the folder.